 Take the combined total square footage of Step-1 and Step-2 and subtract the square footage calculated in Step-3.
-Then you'll need to subtract the estimated square footage that will be consumed by the stone veneer corners.
-On average, one linear foot of stone veneer corners consumes approximately 3/4 square foot of wall coverage (smaller profiles typically consume less coverage, while larger profiles may consume more coverage).
+Then you'll need to subtract the estimated square footage that will be consumed by the thin brick corners.
+On average, one linear foot of thin brick corners consumes approximately 3/4 square foot of wall coverage (smaller profiles typically consume less coverage, while larger profiles may consume more coverage).
 Take this into account when calculating your final quantities.
-Coronado Stone also suggests ordering 5-10 percent extra stone to compensate for loss due to cutting and trimming during the installation process.
+Coronado Stone also suggests ordering 5-10 percent extra thin brick to compensate for loss due to cutting and trimming during the installation process.